kamranahmedse/developer-roadmap/src/data/roadmaps/prompt-engineering/content/104-llm-pitfalls/102-hallucinations.md

 # Hallucinations

-Hallucinations are a common pitfall in Language Model (LM) outputs.
-Essentially, they occur when the LM generates text that is factually incorrect, nonsensical, or disconnected from the input prompt.
-These hallucinations can be problematic in the generated text, as they can mislead the users or cause misunderstandings.
+LLMs will frequently generate falsehoods when asked a question that they do not know the answer to.
+Sometimes they will state that they do not know the answer, but much of the time they will confidently give a wrong answer.

 ### Causes of Hallucinations